Mainframe Programmer Jobs in USA with Visa Sponsorship

 Which industries most commonly sponsor mainframe programmers?

 Financial services, insurance companies, government contractors, healthcare systems, and large corporations with legacy infrastructure frequently sponsor mainframe programmers.
-Banks like JPMorgan Chase, insurance giants like State Farm, and federal contractors regularly file H-1B petitions for these specialized roles.
+Banks like JPMorgan Chase, insurance giants like State Farm, and federal contractors regularly file H-1B visa petitions for these specialized roles.

 How does remote work affect mainframe programmer visa sponsorship?